 Human intervention is generally not required in algorithmic trading.
-However, as per the algorithm the computerized system can be controlled by human trader in real time for modifying or cancelling orders.
+However, as per the algorithm, the computerized system can be controlled by a human trader in real time for modifying or canceling orders.

 Anatomy of Automated VWAP Strategy